techyian/Bobcat/README.md

 **Memory access denied** - Occasionally when viewing a video stream I have noticed Javascript console errors relating to memory access being denied.
 This issue causes the video to freeze with green stripes.
 To rectify this, reload the webpage and try again.

+**Latency** - If latency increases you will begin to notice artifacts appearing on your stream.
+I will be looking into ways to decrease latency.